Blue Angel (certification): Praise and criticism

 All of the criteria for the award of the environmental label to the individual product groups are published on the Blue Angel website in a transparent way.
 The website also includes information on the certified products, the suppliers offering them for sale and other background information such as scientific studies and consumer information brochures.
 The independent certification body – RAL gGmbH – ensures that the certified products and services comply with the relevant criteria.

-Overall, this means that the Blue Angel is not a seal of quality for the entire product but only for those characteristics of the product that have a clear impact on environmental and health protection.
-Nevertheless, the Blue Angel serves its desired function as a guide for consumers because it has quickly become a generally accepted standard on the market for environmental protection in many sectors.
+The Blue Angel is not a seal of quality for the entire product, but rather only for those characteristics of a product that has a clear impact on environmental and health protection.
+Nevertheless, the Blue Angel serves its function as a guide for consumers because it has quickly become a generally accepted standard on the market for environmental protection in many sectors.

 Environmental characteristics that are not stated in the basic award criteria are not tested.

 It is also possible that there are products available on the market that meet the criteria but are not labelled with the Blue Angel because it is only awarded by application.

 The label only compares products with the same intended use (e.g. paper products made out of recycled fibres and virgin fibres, mechanical and chemical drain cleaners, etc.).
 In contrast, a comparison of bicycles with motor vehicles would be like "comparing apples with oranges" because they are two completely different products that cannot be directly compared due to their different characteristics and performance specifications.

 The Blue Angel does not state which product amongst two certified products is the most environmentally friendly.

 In general, the products must avoid the use of terms such as "Bio", "Eco" or "Natural" in the product names if these products are also labelled with the Blue Angel.
-According to the criteria for the award of the Blue Angel, these advertising claims could be easily misleading to consumers especially in the case of chemical products.
+According to the criteria for the award of the Blue Angel, these advertising claims could be easily misleading to consumers, especially in the case of chemical products.
 This also applies to claims that play down the risks such as "non-toxic" or "non-harmful to health".